GiakNab/Omron_TM_robots-ROS/README.md

 >

 ## __2. Setup__
-How to establish a connection with the Robot's Listen Node and start the communication.<br/>
+In this part is explained step by step how to establish a connection with the Robot's Listen Node and start the communication.<br/>
-In this part is explained step by step how to setup your Robot and Laptop.

 ### &sect; __Omron TM robot setting__
 1) Download and upload on the robot the "Data_Table_Setting_TM_ROS_Default.xml", a file from which is possible to select the R & W variables accessible from the controller.